 - 4. Must be GaPSC certified and adheres to the Georgia Code of Ethics for Educators and must hold a clearance certificate as defined by the GaPSC. - 5.
-Assists Principal in assigning Examiner(s). - 6.
-Adheres to system testing calendar. - 7.
-Verifies all Test Examiners are Georgia Professional Standards Commission (GaPSC) certified and hold, at a minimum, a valid and current clearance certificate. - 8.
-Ensures that only personnel who have received test security and appropriate management of secure test materials training, and who are GaPSC certified, handle such materials. - 9.
-Receives and inventories all secure and non-secure test materials from STC following district protocol for receipt and inventory of secure and non-secure test materials. - 10.
-Ensures that appropriate security provisions are in place relative to online testing environments and materials including, but not limited to, security of logins, passcodes, conducive seating arrangements, etc. - 11.
-Ensures that students have only one opportunity to test during each window. - 12.
+Verifies all test examiners have completed annual certification and training requirements with WIDA for administering WIDA ACCESS and WIDA Alternate ACCESS as well as appropriate test security and test administration procedures. - 6.
+Assists Principal in assigning Examiner(s). - 7.
+Adheres to system testing calendar. - 8.
+Verifies all Test Examiners are GaPSC certified and hold, at a minimum, a valid and current clearance certificate. - 9.
+Ensures that only personnel who have received test security and appropriate management of secure test materials training, and who are GaPSC certified, handle such materials. - 10.
+Receives and inventories all secure and non-secure test materials from STC following district protocol for receipt and inventory of secure and non-secure test materials.

+- 11. Ensures that appropriate security provisions are in place relative to online testing environments and materials including, but not limited to, security of logins, passcodes, conducive seating arrangements, etc. - 12.
+Ensures that students have only one opportunity to test during each window. - 13.
 Ensures that a minimum of one certified administrator or the SchTC is present and witnesses the transcription of student responses when/where necessary.
-Scribed responses must follow Office of

-- Assessment and Accountability guidance (See Scribe Procedures) and include a Validation Form for Transcription of Answer Documents (See Appendix A).
-Documentation of this process must be retained and confirms that all necessary transcriptions are completed. - 13.
-Ensures all materials are stored in a secure, locked location with restricted access, confirms access is restricted by accounting for keys, and accounts for the security of all test materials during the time the materials are in the building. - 14.
+Scribed responses must follow Office of Assessment and Accountability guidance (See Scribe Procedures) and include a Validation Form for Recording of Student Responses (See Appendix A).
+Documentation of this process must be retained and confirms that all necessary transcriptions are completed. - 14.
+Ensures all materials are stored in a secure, locked location with restricted access, confirms access is restricted by accounting for keys, and accounts for the security of all test materials during the time the materials are in the building. - 15.
 Maintains an inventory and protocol for daily distribution of secure student rosters and test tickets according to Office of Assessment and Accountability guidelines and protocols as well as established local system protocols regarding storage, inventory, distribution, and receipt of secure test materials for all test administrations.
 It is required that all secure test materials be returned to the secure, locked location with restricted access at the end of each test session and prior to the end of the school day.
-A copy of all inventories, sign-in/sign-out sheets, and documentation collected related to secure test material must be maintained locally. - 15.
+A copy of all inventories, sign-in/sign-out sheets, and documentation collected related to secure test material must be maintained locally. - 16.
 If applicable, determines the number of paper test booklets and answer documents to be assigned to each testing site and accounts for material distribution and return.
-Under supervision, ensures the accuracy of student GTID numbers on each answer document. - 16.
+Under supervision, ensures the accuracy of student GTID numbers on each answer document. - 17.
 Packages and returns materials to STC according to directions and timeline found in Test Administration Manuals.